ImnIrdst/iiVisu/README.md

 Step 2.
 Add the dependency
 ```
 dependencies {
-  implementation 'com.github.imnirdst:iivisu:1.0.0'
+  implementation 'com.github.imnirdst:iivisu:1.0.1'
 }
 ```

 # Usage

-This repostory contains a sample app that shows how to use iiVisu.
+This repository contains a sample app that shows how to use iiVisu.

 ## Recorder